sparkfun/eng_application/Documentation/How to eat a coconut from the tree.md

 ![using the knife](img/knife split.jpg)

 This will get meat out of the top edge.
-The shell can be broken further by hitting it on or with a hard object, and meat further extracted in the same fasion.
+The shell can be broken further by hitting it on or with a hard object, and meat further extracted in the same fashion with the knife, described above.
 A spoon can also be used to extract the meat.

 ![using the spoon](img/cocoSpoon.jpg)